pascomnet/documentation/mobydick/content_en/02user/02user.md

     - Hotdesking
     - Add Users
     - Add Locations
-description: Was ist ein Users, Arbeitsplatz in mobydick und wie lassen diese sich einfach einrichten und verwalten?
+description: What is an user and what is a location in mobydick and how can you add and manage them quickly and efficiently?
 linken: /benutzer/benutzer-und-arbeitsplaetze/
-url: /users/users-and-locations
+url: /users/users-and-locations/
 prev: /users/
 next: /users/add-teams/
 weight: 22
 toc: true
 ---

 ## Concept